umrover/mrover-workspace/admin/workflow_wiki/README.md

           ```
         * Next I commit my changes using `git commit`.
           I type `git commit` at the command line and then type my commit message in the text editor that automatically opens up.
 Note that I do not intend for this to be my final commit message but I do want it to be useful so I can determine what I did in this commit.
-I plan to update the final commit message later.
           ```console
           1 [nav-sim] Add hotkey documentation from HotKeys.vue 2 # Please enter the commit message for your changes.
 Lines starting